 Just kidding!
 This is actually the entrance to the Van Buren subway Station.
 But I fooled you for a second, didn’t I?

 If you get really bored, you can check out the Adler Planetarium or the Shedd Aquarium, which are right by the Field Museum, but I’m not sure I could do one of those and the Field Museum on the same day.
-My brain does not have an infinite capacity.
+My brain does not have an infinite capacity for fun facts, but perhaps yours does.

 4) See Chinatown

 It’s pretty easy to get to Chinatown from the Field Museum.
 Just take the Red Line two stops to Cermac-Chinatown and presto!
 You are there.
-I of course walked because I am the original walking fool.
+I of course walked because I am the original walking fool, but you don’t need to do that to yourself.

 Chicago’s Chinatown is not that impressive next to the Chinatowns in New York, San Francisco, Los Angeles, Vancouver, Philadelphia, Montreal…basically any other Chinatown I’ve ever been to.
 But what it does have is some amazing boba tea.